 The Year 9 Metal Technology course aims to develop students' confidence, creativity, enterprise and employability skills through the design and creation of metal projects.
-Initially students gradually progress from direct instruction to completing set projects independently.
+Students gradually progress from direct instruction to completing set projects independently.
 Students critically evaluate existing designs based on their form, function, cost and aesthetics; they will be introduced to formal drawing techniques and 3D sketching so that they can develop and communicate their own ideas and plans.
 In addition, they will use computer aided drawing software to assist in the design of their projects.
-A major focus is on developing students design thinking and problem solving skills to enable them to become independent and autonomous learners.

-- Safety in the workshops.
+- Safety in the workshops

-- Technical drawing.
+- Technical drawing

-- Welding and metal fabrication.
+- Welding and metal fabrication

-- Machining processes.
+- Machining processes

 - Casting

-- Design concepts and procedures.
+- Design concepts and procedures

-- Computer Aided Design/Computer Aided Manufacture with the use of Fusion 360.
+- Computer Aided Design/Computer Aided Manufacture with the use of Fusion 360

 - Related industries and Transferable skills